 Here are Galalith and Catalin sets in the "Staunton" design, which are quite old and interesting.
 Galalith and Catalin are old plastics which hardly, if at all, have been produced after WWII.
 Galalith could not be formed in moulds, so the pieces are turned and carved by hand.
 Catalin required every piece being individually cast and polished, which became too expensive at the end of WWII.

-The second set is of Catalin and made by F.H.Ayres.
+The second set is a Catalin one and made by F.H.Ayres.
 We know the latter, because of equal sets in a cassette with the F.H.Ayres logo.
 However these pieces have characteristics of the Uhlig sets.
 Maybe the pieces were made by Uhlig as well.

 - England, "Staunton"